telus/create-library/README.md

 - Pay special attention to `package.json` and your `README` files, as these will be completely replaced; however, you'll want to merge what you had in there before with what gets generated.
 - If you run into any issues, reach out to the [Architecture Support Team][ast-confluence].

-## <a id="step-6"></a> Guides
+## <a id="step-6"></a> Additional guides

+Before you start using this initializer and the tools inside it, **please make sure you familiarize yourself with `CircleCI` and `semantic-release`**.
 For more information about how these work and how they were configured, please refer to the documentation below:
 - [CircleCI][guides-circle-ci]
 - [semantic-release][guides-semantic-release]